hidde-jan/Blockchaingers.github.io/README.md

 ## How to get support

-1. Before the event, through [email](mailto:bettercodehub@sig.eu)
+1. Before the event, through [email](mailto:bettercodehub@sig.eu).

-2. During the event by talking to Better Code Hub jedi with questions about refactoring tactics and blockchain implementation
+2. During the event by talking to Better Code Hub jedi with questions about refactoring tactics and blockchain implementation.

-3. After the event, through [email](mailto:bettercodehub@sig.eu)
+3. After the event, through [email](mailto:bettercodehub@sig.eu).

 ## How to get points for technical quality